New Orleans, Louisiana is one of my favorite travel destinations in the USA.

-Despite New Orleans’ party kid reputation, yes, New Orleans is a family-friendly destination.
+Despite New Orleans’ party hard reputation, yes, New Orleans is a family-friendly destination.

 For example, New Orleans is home to the Audubon Nature Institute, which has a Zoo, Aquarium, and Insectarium.

-Families will also enjoy a steamboat journey along the Mississippi River, as well as spending time at New Orleans’ City Park.
+Families will also enjoy a ride on the Steamboat Natchez, as well as spending time at New Orleans’ parks.

 First, many of the neighborhoods are tightly packed, so you won’t always be able to park directly at your destination.

-For destinations like museums, you’ll more than likely have to pay for parking, which can add up.
+For destinations like museums, you’ll more than likely have to pay for parking, which can add up, too.